Quramy/vim-js-pretty-template/README.md

 ### For alternative JavaScript users

-vim-js-pretty-template is also compatible for TypeScript and CoffeeScript.
+vim-js-pretty-template is also compatible for TypeScript, Dart and CoffeeScript.

 * TypeScript
+* Dart
 * CoffeeScript
-* Dart

 For example: